ogorton/dmscatter/README.md

 * Calvin Johnson (PI) cjohnson@sdsu.edu

 ## Compile
-Source code is located in `src` directory.
 To compile the program, you must have the `gfortran` compiler and `make` installed.
-From the `src` directory, run:
+From the `build` directory, run:

-    make dmfortfactor

-to compile a serial version of the code.
-To compile an OpenMP-parallel version of the code, instead run:

     make openmp

+to compile an OpenMP-parallel version of the code.
+To compile a serial version of the code, instead run:

+    make serial

-Both options create the executable `dmfortfactor` in the `src` directory.
+Both options create the executable `dmfortfactor` in the `bin` directory.
 (Many of the example Python scripts expect to find it there.)
 Note that if you want to switch between and serial or parallel version, you must run `make clean` in-between compiles.